hibernate/hibernate-reactive/README.md

 ## Limitations

-At this time, Hibernate RX does _not_ support the following features:
+At this time, Hibernate Reactive does _not_ support the following features:

 - transactions
 - pessimistic locking via `LockMode`